 This Risk Management Policy will be reviewed on an annual basis.
-The results of this review will initially be reported to the Audit and Governance Committee for detailed consideration before being submitted to Cabinet for formal approval.
+The results of this review will initially be reported to the Audit and Governance Committee in January of each year for detailed consideration before being submitted to Cabinet in March for formal approval.